 Criteria are the “rulers” used to measure student attainment of program outcomes.
 Rubrics contain one or more criterion lines used to score student work.
 Each program outcome has several criteria that are used to measure the attainment of that program outcome.
 An individual criterion may be used in multiple key program assessment rubrics.

 A table demonstrating where there’s alignment between two of the following: outcomes, courses, content, and assessments.
 For an example, please see the curriculum map below.
 The crosswalk is between the program outcomes and the program’s courses.
 It demonstrates to what level each program outcome will be instructed and assessed in each course.
-As a whole, it provides a quick overview to ensure proper scope and sequence of a program’s curriculum and assessment.
+As a whole, it provides a quick overview to ensure the proper scope and sequence of a program’s curriculum and assessment.

 A table presenting the extent that program outcomes are instructed and assessed in each course in the program.